Honkai: Star Rail: Development

-And for sci-fi, in reality, our developers felt that it's something that provides hope, and it's very inspiring for younger generations to look forward to.
-Sci-fi represents something classic, and sci-fi plus turn-based RPG is something that we would like to give a try.
+And for sci-fi, in reality, our developers felt that it's something that provides hope, and it's very inspiring for younger generations to really look forward to.
+Sci-fi represents something that is classic, and sci-fi plus turn-based RPG is something that we would like to give a try.
 Yeah, that's how the game came to be.